OpenEPaperLink/Home_Assistant_Integration/README.md

 3. Click the element buttons to add drawing items.
 Configure colors, fonts, anchor points and other options.
 Service settings like background, rotation, dithering (previewed on the canvas), TTL and dry-run are also available.
 4. Use the **Zoom** selector to preview the canvas at 1x to 4x size.
-5. Choose **JavaScript** or **Python (Pyodide)** rendering using the **Renderer** dropdown.
+5. Choose **JavaScript** or **Python (Pyodide)** rendering using the **Renderer** toggle.
 The Python option runs a simplified version of the integration's image generator in WebAssembly.
+Debug messages are available in the optional output panel below the YAML field.
 6. Import or export YAML using the buttons below the canvas.
    YAML changes are applied a short time after you stop typing to avoid errors while editing.